VaxThrash/Project-Don-t-Fall/README.md

 * Problem when change resolution (screen cut, black border)

 # Update :
-Every fisrt week of the month (Example : next update between 1/10 and 7/10)
+Every fisrt week of the month (next update between 1/10 and 7/10)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------